 After the the abandonment of an isolation policy in the 1850s, Western merchants came to Nagasaki and foreign settlement was formed in Nagasaki.

 In 1865, some hidden Japanese Christians met the Father and confessed that they had been Christians.

 But Edo government caught this news, and many people in Urakami were caught, tortured and exiled.

 But this suppression provoked harsh protests from many countries, so the government found that banning Christianity made the treaty negotiations difficult.

-At last, modern Meiji government founded in 1868 lifted the ban on Christianity in Japan in 1873.
+Then, it lifted the ban on Christianity in Japan in 1873.

 Christians in Urakami built the first church in 1879.